ycexiao/scikit-package-system/{{ cookiecutter.github_repo_name }}/README.md

 > The above command will automatically install the dependencies listed in `requirements/pip.txt`.

-### Method 2: Install dependencies sourced from conda
+### Method 2: Install your package with dependencies sourced from conda

 If you haven't already, ensure you have the conda-forge channel added as the highest priority channel.